Traveling is a passion for lots, a full-time job for major influencers and journalists, and somewhere in between for many more.

 Sound advice, consistent content, and she also has a great eye for photography.

 Kastalia Medrano is a Manhattan native who quit her job as a science writer at Newsweek to travel and write at Thrillist.

 Her creative writing has appeared in outlets like Pacific Standard, VICE, National Geographic, the Paris Review Daily, and Real Life magazine.

-Her travel articles are more of reviews and listings with interesting destinations.
+Her travel articles are less story-based, instead favoring reviews and listings of interesting destinations.

 Kastalia offers captivating and authentic content for her readers.

 I found the grinders… the road warriors… passionate enthusiasts who brave the hectic lifestyle of the unknown for their readers.